 Over in El Centro, there aren’t that many taco spots to write home about.
 Much of the area is dominated by the oceanfront Malecon and all the shops, restaurants, and bars that line it.
 And I’m not going to send you to Señor Frogs to eat tacos in Puerto Vallarta.

 Instead, your best bet is hopping off the Malecon and walking a block or two inland.
-That’s where you’ll find places like Taquitos Acapulcos – a no-frills taco joint that will fill you up without emptying your wallet.
+That’s where you’ll find the best places like Taquitos Acapulcos – a no-frills taco joint that will fill you up without emptying your wallet.

 It’s time to cross the bridge and head to Old Town.
 As the center of nightlife in Puerto Vallarta, it should be no surprise that some of the best tacos are here.